doughahn/unofficial-opf-guides/docs/foundry-basics.md

 1. Open the character sheet
 2. Click on the big avatar image
-3. Select the image or upload an image (follow steps outlined in :ref:`Choosing an Existing Avatar Image` using the file browser, or the steps in :ref:`Uploading a new Avatar Image`)
+3. Select the image or upload an image (follow steps outlined in `Choosing an Existing Avatar Image` using the file browser, or the steps in `Uploading a new Avatar Image`)

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/enchantedimaginativehogget?autoplay=0' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>